opencog/atomspace/README.md

   The AtomSpace is similar, except that there are no keys!
 The AtomSpace still organizes data hierarchically, and provides lists, but all entries are anonymous, nameless.
 Why?
-There are performance (CPU and RAM usage) and other design tradeoffs in not using explicit named keys in the data structure.
+There are performance (CPU and RAM usage) and other design benefits in not using explicit named keys in the data structure.
 You can still have named values;
   it is just that they are not required.
 There are several different ways of importing JSON data into the AtomSpace.
 If your mental model